akaimxntis/SPDPartyBot/README.md

 - Description
 - Image link

-After submitting, the invite is posted in the configured invite channel.
+After that, the invite is posted in the configured channel.

-Example party invite:
+Example invite:

 ```txt
 🎮 Lego Party - 4 Players